 Having taught psychotherapy to many cohorts of psychologists and psychiatrists, I am well-versed in a range of therapy models—and therefore do not impose them on my patients.

-Beware of therapists who are too identified with a particular therapy “brand.”
+Beware of therapists who are too identified with a specific therapy “brand.”
 They have already decided how to treat you before they have met you, let alone understand you.
-Also beware of therapists who claim expertise in many forms of therapy.
-No one is expert in everything.
-You may end up with a dilettante, or someone more concerned with filling his schedule than his integrity.
+Beware, too, of therapists who claim expertise in many forms of therapy.
+No one is an expert in everything.
+You may end up with a dilettante, or someone more concerned with filling their schedule than upholding their integrity.

 Beware of therapists who overemphasize that they specialize in certain diagnoses or disorders.
 A psychiatric diagnosis tells us little about how to help.
-(See my post on this.)
-The causes of emotional suffering are generally woven into the fabric of our lives—how we live, how we view ourselves and others, how we connect with people (or fail to connect), what we desire and dread, what we know about ourselves and do not wish to know.
+(See my blog on this.)
+The causes of emotional suffering are generally woven into the fabric of our lives—how we live, how we view ourselves and others, how we connect with people or fail to connect, what we desire and dread, what we know about ourselves and do not wish to know.
 A therapist’s expertise is about understanding how that fabric is woven and can potentially be rewoven, not about diagnoses.

 This shared understanding may develop in the first session or require a number of sessions.
 It will evolve as therapy progresses: It is dynamic, not static.
 But there should be a focus from the outset, as a foundation on which to build.
 There is no point “doing” therapy unless both participants know what they are there to do.

 Many therapists speak of the “therapeutic alliance" but fewer seem to understand what a therapeutic alliance entails.
 It does not just mean that you feel a positive connection.
-It is not an alliance based on just anything.
+It is not an alliance based on just anything .
 A therapeutic alliance is an alliance based on a shared purpose—around the work you are there to do.
-A therapeutic alliance has three elements:
+It has three elements:

 - There is mutual agreement about the purpose of therapy.